 1. During the beginning phase, when the ferment is just getting started.
 This will be noticeable right away - the ferment never really develops the characteristic pickled or sour smell.
 Instead, it gets a funky smell (ok, so there just isn't another word for it... if you smell it, you KNOW).
 It is NOTHING like the sharp smell of properly fermented foods.
 It is musty or odd, or something that just makes you wonder exactly what happened.

-There are a number of potential causes for this, but only THREE primary causes.
-(We used to have only two, but a new one has cropped up.)
+There are a number of potential causes for this, but only FOUR primary causes.
+(We used to have only two, but two new ones have cropped up.)
 Surprisingly, it is NOT because you forgot to wash your hands, or because you did not sterilize your containers, or even the strength of the salt in the brine.
-The first two have minimal affects - people used to brine foods under apallingly unsanitary conditions and it worked very well.
+The first two have minimal affects - people used to brine foods under appallingly unsanitary conditions and it worked very well.
 The salt brine strength can help to compensate for questionable conditions to a certain extent, but not completely, and foods can be successfully fermented without adding salt (though we do not recommend it because the rate of failure is pretty high).

 The primary causes for failure of the ferment to properly establish in the first place, include ONE that is a method issue, and three that are quality issues:

 Spoiled Food.
 If your food is starting to mold, do NOT use it for fermenting.
 You need good fresh food for fermenting.
 Even if you trim off the moldy parts, and wash it well, there is a very high chance that the foods you are handling have already been contaminated with a high degree of mold spores.
 It actually takes a lot to spoil a batch, and usually in combination with other factors.
 Sometimes a stronger salt brine CAN compensate for food that is on the edge, sometimes not, depending on the food, the water quality, the temperature, and the cussedness of the molds involved.